 After the tragic shooting in Orlando, President Obama called Pulse “a place of solidarity and empowerment.”
 For a lot of people, places like Pulse are much more sacred.

-Days after Orlando, we stuffed ourselves with comfort food in the form of personal essays by some of our favorite writers, fellow queer Latin club-goers.
+One year after Orlando, we honor the 49 lives lost with a beautiful collection of personal essays by some of our favorite writers, fellow queer Latin club-goers.
 Here are some uplifting words about self-discovery and liberation on the dance floor.

 You know what the opposite of Latin Night at the Queer Club is?
 Another Day in Straight White America.
 So when you walk into the club, if you’re lucky, it feels expansive.
 “Safe space” is a cliche, overused and exhausted in our discourse, but the fact remains that a sense of safety transforms the body, transforms the spirit.
 So many of us walk through the world without it.
 So when you walk through the door and it’s a salsa beat, and brown bodies, queer bodies, all writhing in some fake smoke and strobing lights, no matter how cool, how detached, how over-it you think you are, Latin Night at the Queer Club breaks your cool.
 You can’t help but smile, this is for you, for us.